-The Ultimate Cookbook for Cultural Managers - Taxation of Artists in International Context is the second publication of the RISE project!
+The Ultimate Cookbook for Cultural Managers - Artistst Taxation of in an International Context is the second publication of the RISE project!

 The European Festivals Association (EFA) and Pearle * - Live Performance Europe have teamed up to improve cross-border cooperation within the EFA RISE project, funded by the Creative Europe Program from the European Union from 2014 until 2017.